OzuYatamutsu/project-overengineer/README.md

 24. The Janitor service looks for any jobs in a state of WAITING for more than the job TTL.
 These jobs are set to an ABORT_OVERLOAD state (and the timestamp is updated), which updates the Client via the Status API and closes the WebSocket.
 The Client displays a message saying the service is overloaded and to try again at a later time.
 25. The Janitor service removes any jobs in a state of ABORT_TIMEOUT for more than the job TTL.
 26. The Janitor service removes any jobs in a state of ABORT_OVERLOAD for more than the job TTL.

+## Authentication

+Components are protected by overlapping layers of access control based on whether they are exposed to the user or internal only.

+- When a job is initially created, a JSON Web Token (JWT) is issued scoped to the individual job, stored in Redis, with a 5 minute expiry time.
+This token serves as a bearer token for all future requests against the Status API while the job and token are active.
+- The Transformer API and Status API are the only two public-facing components; all other components accept internal traffic only, enforced by a separate private overlay network.
+- Internal encrypted traffic is protected via mTLS for service-to-service authentication, with a [Caddy](https://caddyserver.com/) sidecar forwarding terminated traffic to the service worker process.
+- Caddy's certificates are managed via the PKI functionality within an instance of [HashiCorp Vault](https://www.hashicorp.com/en/products/vault), allowing for automated rotation of mTLS certificates.

+Authentication will be implemented in Phase 2.

 ## SLOs